7 Biggest Employee Training Challenges, Solved

 How to solve it

 You can ease employees’ worries and also achieve much faster onboarding with a digital adoption solution that provides onscreen navigation.
-These tools guide users through processes step-by-step ensure that they can complete any task with ease, even if it’s their first time looking at the platform.
+These tools guide users through processes step-by-step through contextual learning to ensure that they can complete any task with ease, even if it’s their first time looking at the platform.

 Challenge No. 2: Keeping up with software updates from the cloud